antfu/antfu.me/pages/posts/rewrite-in-vite.md

 I can't make all these happened without the help/support from the great community, thank y'all!

-Also want to have some special thanks to people made significant contributions and made this site possible (A-Z):
+Also want to have some special thanks to people made significant contributions towards these projects 🙌 (A-Z)

 - [@hannoeru](https://github.com/hannoeru)
 - [@matias-capeletto](https://github.com/matias-capeletto)